Category:134 Engineering Professional Services

 - 4. Only Approved Pre-Qualified Consultants are eligible for Master Agreement.
 The pre-qualification process also includes a review of the firm’s overhead rates.

 - 5. Since the amount of future services to be performed under the agreement is unknown, the allowable profit based upon direct labor cost is limited to 12 percent.

-- 6. The Design Division develops a “Master Agreement” to be executed by the selected consultant(s).
+- 6. The Design Division develops a “Master Agreement” to be executed by the approved consultant(s).
 This agreement outlines the basic conditions of the contractual relationship and specifies the work category.
-The master agreement is the foundation for a Memorandum of Understanding (MOU) that the district later executes with a consultant to address the need for a specific scope of services in a specific work category.
+The Master Agreement is the foundation for a Memorandum of Understanding (MOU) that the district or division later executes with a consultant to address the need for a specific scope of services in a specific work category.

-- 7. Design Division instructs the consultant to submit two executed copies of the master agreement.
+- 7. Design Division instructs the consultant to submit two executed copies of the Master Agreement.
 The Design Division forwards the agreement to the CCO for approval as to form, then to the Commission Secretary for execution.
-Once MoDOT executes the agreement, the Commission Secretary retains one copy and returns the remaining copy to the Design Division.
+Once MoDOT executes the Master Agreement, the Commission Secretary retains one copy and returns the remaining copy to the Design Division.
 Design then distributes copies as detailed in EPG 134.4 Contract Approval, Execution and Distribution.

-The district then follows the procedures below for executing individual MOUs to obtain services as the need arises.
+The district or division then follows the procedures below for executing individual MOUs to obtain services as the need arises.

 MoDOT MOU Execution Process

-- 1. As of Jan 15, 2014, all MOUs will be federally funded, therefore, the Project Manager/Contract Administrator (PM/CA) must choose the federal MOU contract from CCO's Intranet page.
+- 1. As of Jan 15, 2014, all MOUs will be federally funded, therefore, the Project Manager/Contract Administrator (PM/CA) must choose the federal MOU contract from CCO’s SharePoint site.